 Unlike when using an espresso machine with a 3-way solenoid valve, I rarely ended up with a dry coffee puck that you could tap into a waste bin.
 More often than not, I was scraping coffee sludge into the compost.
 Prepare to add 30 seconds of extra work to your morning.

 In terms of maintenance, there is nothing to do beyond keeping things clean.
 Consider washing the whole system with warm soapy water weekly, paying particular attention to cleaning the one-way valve.
 I never had any issues with the valve clogging, but I could see this happening if you ignored it for months.

 Nothing is liable to break in this simple design.
 But the metal filter is fragile and can fold or bend, so treat it carefully.

 Value for Money – 3/5

-In the grand scheme of things, the Fellow Prismo is not very expensive, particularly when compared to the price of an espresso machine, and it retails for about $30.
-Although, we should put that in perspective by mentioning that the AeroPress is only a few dollars more, so you’re doubling the brewer’s cost.
+In the grand scheme of things, the Fellow Prismo is not very expensive, particularly when compared to the price of an espresso machine, and it retails for about $40.
+Although, we should put that in perspective by mentioning that the AeroPress is only around $10 more, so you’re almost doubling the brewer’s cost.

 Things we liked: